History of nicotine marketing: 1950–70

 Race-specific advertising exacerbated small (a few percent) racial differences in menthol cigarette product preferences into large (tens of percent) ones.
 Menthol cigarettes are somewhat more addictive, and it has been argued that race-specific marketing for a more addictive product is a social injustice.

 Despite it being illegal at the time, tobacco marketers gave out free cigarette samples to children in black neighbourhoods in the U.S. Similar practices continue in parts of the world; a 2016 study found over 12% of South African students had been given free cigarettes by tobacco company representative, with lower rates in five other subsaharan countries.
 Worldwide, 1 in 10 children had been offered free cigarettes by a tobacco company representative, according to a 2000-2007 survey.

 In 1954, tobacco companies ran the ad "A Frank Statement."
 The ad was the first in a disinformation campaign, disputing reports that smoking cigarettes could cause lung cancer and had other dangerous health effects.
 It also referred to "research of recent years", although solid statistical evidence of a link between smoking and lung cancer had first been published 25 years earlier.

 Prior to 1964, many of the cigarette companies advertised their brand by claiming that their product did not have serious health risks.
 A couple of examples would be "Play safe with Philip Morris" and "More doctors smoke Camels".
 Such claims were made both to increase the sales of their product and to combat the increasing public knowledge of smoking's negative health effects.
 A 1953 industry document claims that the survey brand preference among doctors was done on doctors entering a conference, and asked (among a great many camouflage questions) what brand they had on them; marketers had previously placed packs of their Camels in doctors' hotel rooms before the doctors arrived, which probably biassed the results.

-In 1964, Smoking and Health: Report of the Advisory Committee to the Surgeon General of the United States was published.
+In 1964, Smoking and Health: Report of the Advisory Committee to the Surgeon General of the Public Health Service was published.
 It was based on over 7,000 scientific articles that linked tobacco use with cancer and other diseases.
 This report led to laws requiring warning labels on tobacco products and to restrictions on tobacco advertisements.
 As these began to come into force, tobacco marketing became more subtle (for instance, the Joe Camel campaign resulted in increased awareness and uptake of smoking among children).
 However, restrictions did have an effect on adult quit rates, with its use declining to the point that by 2004, nearly half of all Americans who had ever smoked had quit.